AMPSSIE/ampssie.github.io/docs/docs/formulation.md

 The applied body forces and/or tractions are split into a number of loadsteps and for each of these steps the following process is adopted:

-1.  calculate the stiffness contribution, \[k^p\], of all of the material points and assemble the individual contribution of each material point into the global stiffness matrix;
+1.  calculate the stiffness contribution, $\[k^p\]$, of all of the material points and assemble the individual contribution of each material point into the global stiffness matrix;

-2.  calculate the internal force contribution, \\{f^p\\}, of all of the material points and assemble the contributions into the global internal force vector;
+2.  calculate the internal force contribution, $\\{f^p\\}$, of all of the material points and assemble the contributions into the global internal force vector;

 3.  increment the external tractions and/or body forces and solve for the nodal displacements within a loadstep, using the Newton-Raphson process until the out-of-balance force converges within a specified tolerance;